jm379/blog/posts/1-extending-ruby.md

 # Ruby  2.887397   0.000000   2.887397 (  2.895165)
 ```

 The benchmark result was obtained on an [AMD Ryzen 5900X](https://www.amd.com/en/products/processors/desktops/ryzen/5000-series/amd-ryzen-9-5900x.html),
-a 12 core CPU, and it still took almost 3 seconds to calculate 100 million terms, while it took near 6.1
+a 12 core CPU, and it still took almost 3 seconds to calculate 100 million terms, and without YJIT enabled,
-seconds without YJIT enabled!
+it took near 6.1 seconds!

-Let’s compare the performance of the C version of the Leibniz formula for *π*, as C is known for its
+Let's compare the performance of the C version of the Leibniz formula for *π*, as C is known for its
 efficiency and speed.
 This comparison will illustrate how Ruby performs in contrast.

 ```c